microsoft/AzureTRE/docs/quickstart.md

 - `TF_VAR_location` - Azure region to deploy all resources into.
 - `TF_VAR_image_tag` - Default tag for docker images that will be pushed to the container registry and deployed with the Azure TRE.
 - `TF_VAR_acr_name` - Globally unique name for the ACR that will be create to store deployment images.
+- `DEPLOYMENT_PROCESSOR_SERVICE_PRINCIPAL_NAME` - The name of the service principal used by the deployment processor.

 ### Bootstrap of back-end state